 Please submit no more than five poems at one time.
 We will only read the first five poems that you send.

 We look for graphic narratives that show both artistic and literary merit.
 Currently, we are able to consider black and white only for The Florida Review print magazine.
 However, we can consider both black-and-white and color works for Aquifer: The Florida Review Online.
-(Please note that, although we will be able to use color work online, if and when we create an anthology of online work in print, we will have to convert any color work to black and white.)
+(Although we will be able to use color work online, if and when we create an anthology of online work in print, we will have to convert any color work to black and white.)

 Work should be submitted via Submittable as a jpeg or pdf file.
-If you have any technical issues, please query us at firstname.lastname@example.org.
+Please note that for work accepted for publication, we may need jpeg or other file forms of 300 dpi or better quality.
+If you have any technical issues, please query us at email@example.com.

 Visual artists are encouraged to submit two-dimensional works in any medium for a color cover for or black-and-white spread within The Florida Review.
 We prefer submissions on Submittable, but also accept work on CD-ROM (U.S. mail at the address above) or via a web link (email@example.com).
 Please note we will not open any e-mail attachments.

 We are now accepting submissions for Visual Art Portfolios for publication in Aquifer: The Florida Review Online.
 Submit online here.

 All of our book reviews and interviews are published in Aquifer: The Online Florida Review as of 2017 in order to offer the widest possible readership for authors who have new books.
 We also often connect reviews and/or interviews with new work by authors featured in either and we will sometimes be connecting reviews and/or interviews to literary content in the print magazine and/or the online magazine to create a healthy synergy.